South Africa Tours & Safaris

 As a solo traveller will I have to pay more to travel to South Africa?

 On our Handpicked lodge safaris, a single supplement applies for solo travellers.
 The cost of this can be seen on the tour page for each trip.

 Is South Africa safe?

 It is true that South Africa has a high crime rate when compared to many countries.
-However, the risk to travelers remains very low.
+However, the risk to travellers remains very low.
 This is particularly true on our group tours and safaris, where you will be accompanied by a professional guide or a larger crew.